5 Interesting Plumbing Facts You Probably Took for Granted

 Contrary to pop culture, a plunger is not always effective for toilet clogs.
 Unless you are particularly good with tools, you could end up worsening the situation and causing an overflow.
 With the right plunging technique- and tool, you should have enough suction to dislodge the obstruction.

 In difficult situations, call a professional.
 It is advisable to have an expert work on your clog than complicate things for yourself or your household.
 If you don’t have one, get an emergency plumber’s number and stick it on your bathroom mirror.

 Asbestos could be lurking in your pipes

-It is advisable that homeowners to carry out checks especially when moving into a new property for the first time with asbestos sampling.
+It is advisable that homeowners carry out checks, especially when moving into a new property for the first time with asbestos sampling.

 But the real direction of the water depends on the design of the plumbing system.
 For instance, those tiny water jets inside the bowl could be set in the opposite direction.
 However, water will naturally flush in a clockwise direction.

 If you have been in denial, I hate to break this to you, but snake and rats can make their way through the sewers and into your water closet.
 There was an article some years ago about how a 3-foot long snake crawled its way up and into the toilet of a 19th-floor toilet in New York.

 This can be extremely scary to think of, but it shouldn’t make you paranoid.
 Modern toilets are being equipped with steeper pipes to prevent reptiles from working their way up.
 Besides, the probability of this happening is very slim.

 A leaking faucet is more serious than you think